The geometric Cauchy problem for rank-one submanifolds: The developability condition

-\begin{remark} If $I$ is not closed, then we can still choose an open set $V$ on which $\sigma$ restricts to a smooth embedding -- as evident from our proof.
-However, we can no longer demand $V$ to be a box, for the infimum $\epsilon_{1}$ might be zero.\end{remark}
+\begin{remark} If $I$ is not closed, then we can still choose an open set $V$ on which $\sigma$ restricts to a smooth embedding.
+However, we can no longer demand $V$ to be a box, for the infimum $\epsilon_{1}$ might be zero. \end{remark}